Collingwood Photographer Gains International Attention Humanizing the Homeless | 107.5 Kool FM

 Since her first book was released Leah has been travelling the world and expanding her life and work portfolio.
 Tim says Leah was flown by the Canadian government to the Women of the World (WOW) Festival in Brisbane, Australia.
 There she spoke, exhibited her photography, and sold copies of her book.
 She was also one of seven speakers at the She Talks event in Cambridge.

 Leah plans to release vol. 3 of Nowhere to Call Home by January.
-So far volume. one has raised about $20,000 for the Barrie Bayside Mission Centre.
+So far volume. one has raised several thousands of dollars for the Barrie Bayside Mission Centre.
 All of the royalties for vol. 2 will be going to Home Horizon Transitional Centre in Collingwood.

 RUSSELL